danpoynor/special-github-files/README.md

 <details>
   <summary>Why are filenames in all caps?</summary>

-To avoid confusion with other files and make them more noticeable as a "special" file.
+To avoid confusion with other files and to make them more noticeable as a "special" file.

 </details>